flowr-analysis/flowr/wiki/Setup.md

-_<span title="an overview of flowR's setup instructions">Generated</span> from '[src/documentation/wiki-setup.ts](https://github.com/flowr-analysis/flowr/tree/main/src/documentation/wiki-setup.ts)' on 2026-08-16, 06:15:25 UTC (v2.13.16, R v4.6.1), so please do not edit it directly._
+_<span title="an overview of flowR's setup instructions">Generated</span> from '[wiki-setup.ts](https://github.com/flowr-analysis/flowr/tree/main/src/documentation/wiki-setup.ts "src/documentation/wiki-setup.ts")' on 2026-08-27, 11:07:27 UTC (v2.15.5, R v4.6.1), please do not edit directly._

 There are several ways to use _flowR_.
+Want to try it without installing anything?
+Run code straight away in the [Playground](https://flowr-analysis.github.io/flowr/wiki/playground/), or search what _flowR_ knows about R packages in the [Signature Database](https://flowr-analysis.github.io/flowr/wiki/sigdb/).
-You can download and build it from source, download the accompanying [docker image](https://hub.docker.com/r/eagleoutice/flowr), or use its [Visual Studio Code extension](https://marketplace.visualstudio.com/items?itemName=code-inspect.vscode-flowr) and [RStudio Addin](https://github.com/flowr-analysis/rstudio-addin-flowr).
+Otherwise, you can download and build it from source, download the accompanying [docker image](https://hub.docker.com/r/eagleoutice/flowr), or use its [Visual Studio Code extension](https://marketplace.visualstudio.com/items?itemName=code-inspect.vscode-flowr) and [RStudio Addin](https://github.com/flowr-analysis/rstudio-addin-flowr).

 - [🗒️ Using the Visual Studio Code Extension](#-using-the-visual-studio-code-extension)